Visit the new Skud Pai Sho pages at: SkudPaiSho.com/site

 - Moves up to 6 spaces

-- Traps opponent’s surrounding Flower Tiles so they cannot be moved except by an Accent Tile
+- Traps opponent’s surrounding Blooming Flower Tiles (meaning, they have moved out of their Gate) so they cannot be moved except by an Accent Tile

-- If you have a Blooming White Lotus (meaning, it has moved out of its Gate), your Orchid…
+- If you have a Blooming White Lotus, your Orchid…

 - Can be captured by any Flower Tile